 Let’s try and change that.
 If you’re opening a restaurant, a bar or a hotel, the first thing you should do is get clarity on the brand (What you stand for.
 What you look like can come later).
 Once that’s set in stone your menu development, your service experience, your interior design, and – yes – your visual identity, will all be coming from the same place, and pointing in the same direction.

-Collaborate like your life depends on it
+Collaborate like your life

 If you’re just talking to marketing people, you’re doing it wrong.

 Getting everything working in harmony means working closely with every part of the business.
 In hospitality, this means paying much more than lip-service to the F&B team, HR and the interiors architects.
 You need to actually work with them.
 And you’ll need to put your ego aside.
 Because like it or not, the food and drink is more important than the logo.

 Like most categories, hospitality brands have a set of conventions they cling to like limpets.
 When we worked on Qbic and Assembly, it was easy to find ways to stand out in the affordable hotel sector, because hardly anyone else was taking any risks.